 Elevation: 7,321 ft

-This peak is the northernmost Sublett Range peak to reach above 7,000 feet.
+This peak is the northernmost Sublett Range peak that exceeds 7,000 feet.
 The view from its summit extends all the way across the Snake River Plain to the Pioneer Mountains, the Lost River Range, and the southern Lemhi Range.
 The name was suggested by Rick Baugher and is based on a rock carving made by Neilsen and Scott in 1898.
 Rick found the rock on the peak’s slopes (see the photo below).
 USGS Hartley Peak

 This peak can be accessed from the east and ID-34 via Flint Canyon or Hartley Canyon and from the west via Sheep Canyon.
 I have not driven the east-side roads and will focus on the western access.
 Please note that Google Maps provides good directions to most points in the Sawtooth National Forest portion of the Sublett Range.